-In school, most of us are taught a lot about writing, but almost nothing about revision.
+In school, most of us are taught a lot about writing but almost nothing about revision.
 And once we're out?
-Well, how much writing instruction do you think the average adult receives at work?
-But that's another post entirely!
+Well, how much writing coaching and training do you think the average adult receives at work?

 How to make your content better

 Effective writers know that revision is where the action is**.
 Getting the words on the page in the first place is step one.
 Working that text to make it better -- revising -- is where the real writing happens.
 Revision is the magic bullet for making any content more effective and engaging.

 Here, then, are a series of posts about various ways to revise any text -- from resumes to reports, from letters to your Linkedin profile):

 - Make sure you have the right details with the Idea-Details revision strategy, including the 3 Es.